Concealed Carry Killers

 Concealed Carry Killers is a resource maintained by the Violence Policy Center that includes hundreds of examples of non-self defense killings by private citizens with permits to carry concealed, loaded handguns in public that took place since May 2007.
 These incidents include homicides, suicides, mass shootings, murder-suicides, lethal attacks on law enforcement, and unintentional deaths.
 Only a tiny fraction of these cases are ever ruled to be in self-defense.
 Any homicide that is legally determined to be in self-defense is documented and removed from the Concealed Carry Killers database and the ongoing tallies.

-Spotlight: Mass shooting in Florida
+Spotlight: Mass shooting in California

 These incidents are only examples.
 There is no comprehensive federal database of concealed carry incidents, and some states even bar the release of such information by law.
 As a result, the examples in Concealed Carry Killers are taken primarily from news reports and from the reporting required in a few states.
 These examples represent an unknown fraction of similar incidents that routinely occur across the nation.